decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 detailed description in the [ERC1056 documentation](https://github.com/ethereum/EIPs/issues/1056).
 All these functions will trigger the respective Ethereum events which are used to build the DID Document for a given identity as described in [Enumerating Contract Events to build the DID Document](#Enumerating-Contract-Events-to-build-the-DID-Document).

+## Reference Implementations

+The code at [https://github.com/uport-project/ethr-did-resolver]() is intended to present a reference implementation of this DID method.

 References
 ----------